 The Company has introduced the Board and directors' performance evaluation criteria.
 All Board members are requested annually to provide their assessment of the performance of the Board and its Committees by way of response to a questionnaire.
 Additionally, all Board members are asked to do a self-evaluation of their performance annually.
-The performance of executive director is evaluated by the Nomination and Remuneration Committee and the performance of Independent Directors is evaluated does not participate in the meeting at the time of their respective evaluation.
+The performance of executive director is evaluated by the Nomination and Remuneration Committee and the performance of Independent Directors is evaluated by the Board.
+The director being evaluated does not participate in the meeting at the time of their respective evaluation.